adardesign/react-lab/Notes.md

-Functional component - are better for optimization
+Functional component - are better for optimization - Simple componants that dont carry state. you can reuse the props of a parent (onClick) and then props.onClick